-A rapid test (TeSeE® SAP ELISA, Bio-Rad or the HerdChek BSE-Scrapie Ag test, IDEXX) for detection of prions (PrPSc) was performed for all submitted samples on a pooled brain tissue sample of obex and cerebellum when both structures were available or on the obex only when cerebellum was missing.
+A rapid test (HerdChek BSE-Scrapie Ag test, IDEXX) for detection of prions (PrPSc) was performed for all submitted samples on a pooled brain tissue sample of obex and cerebellum when both structures were available or on the obex only when cerebellum was missing.
 In case of inconclusive or positive result, a western blot analysis (TeSeE® Western Blot, Bio-Rad) was used as confirmative test.
 The differentiation between classical scrapie and Nor98 scrapie was based on the Western blot profile.